marijnh/Eloquent-JavaScript/14_dom.md

 {{index "smooth animation"}}

-Our ((animation)) function is passed the current ((time)) as an argument, which it compares to the time it saw before (the `lastTime` binding) to ensure the motion of the cat per millisecond is stable, and the animation moves smoothly.
-If it just moved a fixed amount per step, the motion would stutter if, for example, another heavy task running on the same computer were to prevent the function from running for a fraction of a second.
+The ((animation)) function is passed the current ((time)) as an argument.
+To to ensure the motion of the cat per millisecond is stable, it bases the speed at which the angle changes on the difference between the current time and the last time the function ran.
+If it just moved the angle by a fixed amount per step, the motion would stutter if, for example, another heavy task running on the same computer were to prevent the function from running for a fraction of a second.

 {{index "Math.cos function", "Math.sin function", cosine, sine, trigonometry}}